lineofflight/peddler/README.md

 ### Off Amazon Payments

-This API is not implemented yet.
-You can still use the raw client like so:
+While this API is not implemented yet, you may still use the raw client like so:

 ```ruby
 client = MWS::OffAmazonPayments::Client.new('GB')